The Breath

 Regeneration

-Electrolysis splits water to produce oxygen, supplemented by massive photosynthetic bio-chambers — cathedral-sized vats of engineered algae and plant matter that glow with bioluminescent green light.
-These chambers are among the most beautiful sights in the Sprawl's infrastructure, and almost nobody ever sees them.
+Oxygen is regenerated through electrolysis and photosynthetic bio-chambers — cathedral-sized vats of engineered algae and plant matter that glow with bioluminescent green light.
+The largest bio-chambers sit in the upper districts, where natural light supplements artificial growth lamps.
+The Dregs get electrolysis — more expensive, less effective, but functional.
+The bio-chambers are among the most beautiful sights in the Sprawl's infrastructure, and almost nobody ever sees them.

 Distribution

 Millions of kilometers of ductwork carry processed air to every sealed space in the Sprawl.
-The distribution system is so vast that mapping it completely is impossible — ORACLE-era ducts connect to corporate-era extensions connect to jury-rigged additions, creating an organic network that grows with the city.
+Some ducts are wide enough to walk through.
+Most are narrow enough that only maintenance drones or very small people can access them.
+ORACLE-era channels connect to corporate-era extensions connect to jury-rigged additions, creating an organic network that grows with the city.
+The ductwork is the Sprawl's circulatory system.
+The processing stations are its lungs.

 Exhaust